Sessions will take place live during the 2 day event. All content will be published on demand shortly after the live broadcast.

 2:15pm – 3pm

-Tips on achieving net zero in my clinical practice
+Tips on achieving net zero in your work environment or clinical practice (workshop)